History of alcoholic beverages: Medieval Middle East

-Medieval China and Medieval India
+Medieval China and medieval India

-Distillation in China could have begun during the Eastern Han Dynasty (during the 1st & 2nd centuries), but the earliest archaeological evidence found so far indicates that the true distillation of alcohol began sometime during the Jin or Southern Song dynasties.
+Distillation in China could have begun during the Eastern Han dynasty (during the 1st & 2nd centuries), but the earliest archaeological evidence found so far indicates that the true distillation of alcohol began sometime during the Jin or Southern Song dynasties.
 A still has been found at an archaeological site in Qinglong, Hebei, dating to the 12th century.

 In India, the true distillation of alcohol was introduced from the Middle East.
 It was in wide use in the Delhi Sultanate by the 14th century.

 Medieval Europe

 The process of distillation spread from the Middle East to Italy, where evidence of the distillation of alcohol appears from the School of Salerno in the 12th century.
 The works of Taddeo Alderotti (1223–1296) describe a method for concentrating alcohol involving repeated fractional distillation through a water-cooled still, by which an alcohol purity of 90% could be obtained.

 In 1500, German alchemist Hieronymus Braunschweig published Liber de arte destillandi (The Book of the Art of Distillation), the first book solely dedicated to the subject of distillation, followed in 1512 by a much expanded version.
 In 1651, John French published The Art of Distillation the first major English compendium of practice, though it has been claimed that much of it derives from Braunschweig's work.
 This includes diagrams showing an industrial rather than bench scale of the operation.

 Names like "life water" have continued to be the inspiration for the names of several types of beverages, like Gaelic whisky, French eaux-de-vie and possibly vodka.
 Also, the Scandinavian akvavit spirit gets its name from the Latin phrase aqua vitae.

-At times and places of poor public sanitation (such as Medieval Europe), the consumption of alcoholic drinks was a way of avoiding water-borne diseases such as cholera.
-Small beer and faux wine in particular, were used for this purpose.
-Although alcohol kills bacteria, its low concentration in these beverages would have had only a limited effect.
-More important was that the boiling of water (required for the brewing of beer) and the growth of yeast (required for fermentation of beer and wine) would kill dangerous microorganisms.
-The alcohol content of these beverages allowed them to be stored for months or years in simple wood or clay containers without spoiling.
-For this reason, they were commonly kept aboard sailing vessels as an important (or even the sole) source of hydration for the crew, especially during the long voyages of the early modern period.
+At times and places of poor public sanitation (such as medieval Europe), the consumption of alcoholic drinks was a way of avoiding water-borne diseases such as cholera.

-Modern period